char16t/flow/README.md

 # flow for [Assistant](https://github.com/char16t/assistant)

 `flow` allows you to automatically reschedule events in the flow depending on the constraints at different time intervals.
+An alternative experimental implementation of the [Assistant](https://github.com/char16t/assistant) core.

 ## Usage